jd89j12dsa/ddse/BF-SRE/README.md

 ## Usage Instructions

-We provide an exmaple for BF-IPE on the Crime dataset without deletion operations.
+We provide an exmaple for BF-SRE on the Crime dataset without deletion operations.

 To start the test, run the shell code in the current folder: